East Carolina University

 Document Formats.
 You will be required to submit several documents, as attachments to email, this semester.
 Acceptable formats are .docx, .doc, or if necessary, .rtf.
 Not acceptable are .pages documents, as they are Mac-only documents, are a pain to convert, and do not convert well.
 Also not acceptable are pdf, htm, or html documents.
 When I grade your assignments, I use Word's track changes function to annotate your document, showing you what mistakes you made and how to correct them.
 Your document needs to be in Word format for me to do that.
 Learn more about Track Changes here.

 Final Exam.
-There will also be a final examination given at date not yet determined -- if we cannot all agree on a better time, it will be from 0830 until 1030 on Wednesday 12-December-2018 -- see Academic Calendar.
+There will also be a final examination from 0830 until 1030 on Friday 6-December-2019 -- see Academic Calendar.
 Scores thereon will be transformed as on the midterm.
 It will be scored using optical scanning, so bring the necessary materials.

 Final Grades.
 Final grades will be based on the mean [M] of your transformed classwork, midterm exam, and final exam scores [the three transformed scores are summed and divided by three].